Perfect PH for Your Rug

 How To Know the Perfect pH for Your Rug

 In area rug cleaning, understanding the pH scale is actually rather important to achieve optimum cleaning results.
+Perfect PH for Your Rug.
 Sadly, many cleaners, even professionals, would admit that the pH scale isn’t exactly their idea of bedtime reading – so we’re here to help!

 pH levels are a measure of intensity for soil and stains.
 Essentially there is a range from 0 to 14 to indicate the pH level of a specific fabric.
 New fabrics stand at a 7 or neutral pH level.
 The ‘pH’ is an abbreviation of ‘potential of hydrogen,’ and the numbers on the scale represent the concentration of hydrogen ions in a water-based solution.
 So it’s quite obvious that a high pH scale means higher concentrations of hydrogen ions and vice versa.